francoameri/home-lab/v2/README.md

 - Local Proxmox Backup Server datastore, once a drive bay frees up.
 - Suricata IPS scope decision — currently `lan,opt1,wan` only; once inter-VLAN routing carries real traffic, all of it will hairpin through Suricata on modest hardware, so WAN-only vs. all-interfaces is an open tradeoff to make deliberately, not by default.
 - OpenVPN tls-crypt key rotation — flagged as compromised after appearing unredacted in an exported config during a review pass; deferred since the VPN isn't currently in active use, revisit before either instance goes back into use.
-- Tier-3 (off-Hetzner-equivalent / off-site) backup — no off-box backup target exists yet beyond the planned local PBS datastore and eventual NAS; acknowledged gap, not yet scheduled.
+- Tier-3 (off-site) backup — no off-box backup target exists yet beyond the planned local PBS datastore and eventual NAS; acknowledged gap, not yet scheduled.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>

 ---

 ## Related documentation

+Each doc below is self-contained and links back here and to its neighbors directly — there's no numbered `§N` citation scheme, just plain markdown links pointing at the exact heading being referenced.

 - [`opnsense.md`](opnsense.md) — firewall build in full: interfaces, VLANs, DNS/DHCP, firewall rules, monitoring API access.
 - [`unifi.md`](unifi.md) — switch/AP adoption, port profiles, and the self-hosted controller migration.